Aditya-Kush/Training-103-Daily-Diary/day_3.md

 5. Array Manipulation: NumPy provides functions for reshaping, slicing, and indexing arrays, making it easier to manipulate large datasets and perform tasks like filtering, aggregating, and transforming data.

+---

 ## Installation of NumPy
-You can install NumPy Libray using command "pip install numpy"
+You can install NumPy Libray using command "pip install numpy" on your Terminal.

 ## One Simple Program for Creating a NumPy Array